vektor-inc/vk-blocks-pro/readme.txt

 = 1.82.0 =
 [ Add function ][ Core Cover ] Add toolbar link for components.
-[ Specification Change ] Change the location of the margin-related CSS code.
+[ Specification change ] Change the location of the margin-related CSS code.
 [ Bug fix ] Added dynamic color settings for `vk-has-*` and `has-vk-*` classes.
 [ Bug fix ][ Post list (Pro) / Selected post list (Pro) / Child page list (Pro) ] Fix error when 'new_date' attribute is empty.
 [ Bug fix ][ Post list (Pro) / Selected post list (Pro) / Child page list (Pro) ] Fixed an issue where the button would remain aligned to the left even when it was set to align to the right.

 = 1.81.0 =
 [ Add function ][ Table ] Add horizontal scrolling Setting.
-[ Specification Change ][ Image ] Add a circle style to the image block.
+[ Specification change ][ Image ] Add a circle style to the image block.
-[ Specification Change ][ Slider ] Delete width setting from sidebar.
+[ Specification change ][ Slider ] Delete width setting from sidebar.
-[ Specification Change ] Update VK Component.
+[ Specification change ] Update VK Component.
 [ Bug fix ] Added dynamic color settings for common css.
 [ Bug fix ][ Slider Item ] Fixed to hide content that exceeds the height when setting the slider height.
 [ Bug fix ][ Category Badge (Pro) ] Fixed an issue where the spinner continued to display on the edit screen in WordPress 6.6